Georgia election board votes down ballot secrecy proposal

 The rule change would have permitted paper ballot voting stations along with touchscreens in polling places where there isn’t enough space to shield voters’ choices from eavesdropping.

-Board members said they want to find other ways to protect voters’ privacy on touchscreens, though they didn’t propose a solution.
+Board members said they want to find other ways to protect voters’ privacy during elections in 2024, though they didn’t propose a solution.
 They said they’ll study the issue before their next meeting in two months.

 Janice Johnston, a member of the board, said she’s uncomfortable with permitting hand-marked paper ballots and touchscreens at the same time.